gsl-lite/gsl-lite/README.md

 Ensures(): Allows a true expression
 Expects(): Terminates on a false expression
-Ensures(): Terminates on a false expression ExpectsAudit(): Allows a true expression EnsuresAudit(): Allows a true expression ExpectsAudit(): Terminates on a false expression in AUDIT mode EnsuresAudit(): Terminates on a false expression in AUDIT mode at(): Terminates access to non-existing C-array elements at(): Terminates access to non-existing std::array elements (C++11) at(): Terminates access to non-existing std::vector elements
+Ensures(): Terminates on a false expression gsl_ExpectsAudit(): Allows a true expression gsl_EnsuresAudit(): Allows a true expression gsl_ExpectsAudit(): Terminates on a false expression in AUDIT mode gsl_EnsuresAudit(): Terminates on a false expression in AUDIT mode at(): Terminates access to non-existing C-array elements at(): Terminates access to non-existing std::array elements (C++11) at(): Terminates access to non-existing std::vector elements